 - Authentication

-- Authorizing access to resources
+- Authorising access to resources

 - Protecting sensitive customer data